-Going by the ads and commercials, it is only possibly to have a happy Christmas/Yule if you spend lots and lots of money.
+Going by the ads and commercials, it is only possible to have a happy Christmas/Yule if you spend lots and lots of money.
 Add to that the expectations of children who are in competition with friends about who is getting the best Christmas presents, plus the fact that most of us have had to tighten our belts lately due to the financial crisis, and it all adds up to lots and lots of stress… if we let it!

 I’m going to give you seven holistic tips here to help free yourself from the stress and expectations.
-In addition to prevent you from going overdrawn, these tips will help you align your mind with your spirit.
+In addition to preventing you from going overdrawn, these tips will help you align your mind with your spirit.
 You may have noticed… The media ads are only interested in aligning your mind and actions with the ego because only the ego competes with others.
 Stress is literally only in the mind.
 Change the way you think and you will find that peace is 100% possible 100% of the time.

 Tip 1 – Redirect your mind to focus on the REAL reason for the season.
 Whether it is Yule, Christmas or some other religious holiday you are celebrating, the real reason for the Season is NOT commercialism.
 Write down what the season means to you.
 Having it in black on white will help you stay on track for a peaceful holiday season and make it impossible for the media programming to ruin it for you.
 You could even create an affirmation based on these thoughts, such as: